 If you resort to iTunes or iCloud to back-up your smartphone/tablet, local data stored in the CardioSecur app on your smartphone/tablet will be saved there.
-In such a case please see Apple’s latest provisions regarding data protection (https://www.apple.com/uk/privacy/privacy-policy/).
+In such a case please see Apple’s latest provisions regarding data protection at www.apple.com/uk/privacy/privacy-policy/.

 In addition we ask you to take all possible measures yourself to secure protection of your data while using the Internet.
 Make a habit of changing your password frequently.
 For your password we recommend creating a combination of letters and digits.
 Please use a safe SSL-compatible browser when surfing on the Internet.
 Logout of computers that are not used by you exclusively.
 Do not make your password available to third parties.

 For pages of our website, which require personal information, e.g. in section “My Account”, we resort to the standard SSL (Secure Socket Layer) in order to encrypt your data.
 With SSL your data is obscured to such an extent before transfer to our server that it is not reconcilable by third parties.
-With this method your data and transaction information is secured on the Internet.
+With this method your payment data for transactions via the Internet is secured.

 Encryption with SSL-certificates for sensitive data transfers.
 Protection of servers: our servers are being protected with firewall systems against attacks.
-An internal security system and an authorisation concept ensure that sensitive data is only accessible to specifically designated people (e.g. medical data to a doctor, accounting data to the accounting department etc.).
+An internal security system and an elaborate authorisation concept ensure that sensitive data is only accessible for the purpose of contract execution and to specifically designated people (e.g. medical data to a doctor, accounting data to the accounting department etc.).